Immutable X (IMX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Immutable X Price Prediction for 2025–2050

-According to your Immutable X price prediction, the value of IMX is expected to change by 238.64%, reaching a price of 2.0291USD by 2050.
+According to your Immutable X price prediction, the value of IMX is expected to change by 238.64%, reaching a price of 1.9745USD by 2050.

 Short Term Immutable X Price Prediction For Today, Tomorrow, This Week, and 30 Days